ua-datalab/QNLP/Project-Plan.md

   -  Now consider line [248]([url](https://github.com/ua-datalab/QNLP/blob/mithun_dev/archive/master_khetri_thesis%20.py#L248)) the first thing they do is, take every word in the test vocabulary, and gets the corresponding embedding of it from model 2 and then gives it to model 3 who returns with the correspondingn weight that model 1 understands.
   -   All these weights/angles which is taken out of model 3, is used to initiate model 4.
   -   This model 4 is something which takes test_circuits as inmput (just  like  QNLP model) and predicts output (which is which exactly model 1 does- however, now remember there is shit load of embeddings involved, which is hidden from you)  at happens in [line 264](https://github.com/ua-datalab/QNLP/blob/mithun_dev/archive/master_khetri_thesis%20.py#L264)
   -  Thats how the whole system works on 4 models.

-# Meeting Notes

-## September 30th 2024
-- Debug trainer"
-	- `sym` explantion- aldea_0__s- word, label, ways in which it can be expressed in lambeq
-	- The embeddings from Fasttext model (2nd model initialized) are used as initial parameters of the qnlp model
-		- Get QNLP model initialized with embedding weights
-	 	- Trying to assess the issue with assigned weights
-	- initial parameter shape mismatch, shape of weights array does not match requirement
- 	- Model 3 `.fit()`:
- 		- if weights are updated correctly, then there should be no OOV words in train
- 	- Current objective- why is the validation code buggy?
-Khatri et al. is not evaluating at every epoch, but Mithun was trying to do that
-  		- val set has a lot of OOV words, so if it is run along with training set, we will end up with a lot of OOV words and bugs
-- What does khatri et al. mean by "weights"?
-	- ToDo- Mithun
--  Readings
-   	- Todo: 1999 lambeq grammar, 2010 (start here)

 ## September 25th 2024
 - Potential solution for OOV words in the Spanish model- why is the model not performing well with embeddings?
 	- model is given the word's vector representation. in the case of OOV words,we are providing embeddings